yochaigal/cairn/wip/2e/dungeon-seeds.md

 #### Lore

 Lore rooms should build on the theme of the dungeon, provide a valuable lesson, or connect the characters with an NPC or Faction.
 They might create a dilemma that unites the party or puts them at odds with their mission.
-At a minimum these rooms act as a curiosity, adding something memorable to the experience beyond danger and puzzle-solving.
+At a minimum, these rooms act as a curiosity, adding something memorable to the experience beyond danger and puzzle-solving.
 Of course, the characters should not know that these rooms do not contain danger or challenges.
 This helps increase tension in the dungeon, while offering a potential respite and opportunity for growing the narrative.

 Roll 1d20 for each column and combine the results.